Joe Penna: Television

-In 2009, Penna directed an ad in collaboration with Rhett and Link titled T-Shirt War.
+In 2009, Penna directed a commercial starring Rhett and Link titled T-Shirt War.
 It garnered international attention.
 Shortly after, Penna was selected as one of the top 10 new directors at the 20th Cannes Lions Saatchi & Saatchi New Directors' Showcase.

 Following the success of the original, Penna and the original cast were hired to produce a national television and cinema spot for Coca-Cola and McDonald's.
 A year later, Penna directed and starred in yet another commercial for the two companies.

 In June 2010, Penna was highlighted by CNN Money on their Best Jobs series.

 His stop-motion short film Guitar: Impossible was selected to be displayed at the Guggenheim museum.

 In 2012, Penna co-wrote and directed an original interactive thriller series titled Meridian starring Orlando Jones and Rick Overton in conjunction with Fourth Wall Studios.

 In August 2014, Penna was announced as the host of Xploration Earth 2050, a technology-oriented television series.
 Xploration Station went on to receive eight Daytime Emmy Award nominations.